Suzy Cortez Flaunts Muscular Legs & Rocks A Visor In Sizzling New Shot

 Another fan simply referred to her as a “hottie,” while several others couldn’t find the right words and used emoji instead.

-Earlier this week, it was reported by The Inquisitr that Suzy wowed her audience with another racy snap that saw her in a pair of Daisy Dukes and sheer thong panties.
+Earlier this week, it was reported by The Inquisitr that Suzy wowed her audience with another racy snap that showed her in a pair of Daisy Dukes and sheer thong panties.